edublancas/sanitAI/README.md

 - Automatically detecting and removing Personal Identifiable Information (PII)
 - Preserving message context and meaning
-- Operating as a drop-in reverse proxy for existing OpenAI integrations
+- Operating as a drop-in proxy for existing OpenAI integrations

 What your user sends: